DavidykZhao/DavidykZhao.github.io/aboutme.md

 <p class="about-text">
 <img class = "external-icon" src="/img/bonfire.svg" alt="image">
-I am an avid backpacker and cracy about national parks. <a href = "https://davidykzhao.github.io/lens-page/">Here</a> you could see some of the amateur photos I took while travling.
+I am an avid backpacker and crazy about national parks. <a href = "https://davidykzhao.github.io/lens-page/">Here</a> you could see some of the amateur photos I took while travling.
 </p>

 <br>